mikesmallhelp/wacat/README.md

 you can see that the AI automatically generated the content for the input fields based on their type and label.

-### Invalid or broken input values
+### Optional: AI-generated invalid or broken input values

 wacat can generate input values that are broken in various ways and to varying degrees for testing purposes.
 The level of brokenness can range from inputs with only minor errors to deliberately highly broken inputs that may contain multiple inconsistencies or severe issues.
 If the ```AI_GENERATED_INPUT_TEXTS``` environment variable is set to true (refer to the details above), AI is used to generate input texts.
-Otherwise, wacat generates invalid or broken input values without relying on AI.

 Example of a simple application page: